Part 4: How To Setup A Gibson Les Paul.

 I forgot to mention another valuable tool.
 I have an old toothbrush, good to go.
 That'll get right in there.
 This is thankfully pretty clean.
 There are other tools and whatnot you can use to clean house with these bridges because all of those little voids and whatnot, those cavities, they're just rotten for catching dirt and stuff, just nasty.

-Okay.
 I'm just going to take some painter's tape here, and just mask off our work area.
 Low-tack.
 It's got to be low-tack because you don't want to see the finished coming up, right?
 Very, very low-tack.
-Okay so we're going to tackle the neck.
-And of course there's no real specific order to this, as long as the jobs are being performed in a logical sequence, it's all good.
+Okay so we're going to tackle the neck and clean the frets as well.
+There's no real specific order to this, as long as the jobs are being performed in a logical sequence, it's all good.

 I have some Windex here.
 Sorry, if I keep adding some elements and whatnot, but as the situation arises I've got to keep using the tools that I need to get the job done.
 I'm going to spray this on here.
 I'm not going to spray directly on the finish.
 I don't want to get it anywhere near the finish because Gibson products will have a natural lacquer finish.